selectstriker2/selectstriker2.github.io/adventures/blackthorn.md

 APL 4-8

 ### The Black Heart of the Gnarley
-Deep below the Gnarley Forest, an evil being has been corrupting the land.
+Deep below the Gnarley Forest, an ancient evil has been corrupting the land.
 Travel to the source and rid the Gnarley of this threat.
 APL 6-8

 ## Underdark Adventures

 ### The Vaults of Xelshidar
 The lost Underdark city of Xelshidar has been discovered by surface dwellers through an entrance below Blackthorn.
 What secret treasures lie within?
 What happened to this ancient city?
 Are you brave enough to find out?
+APL 6-8

 ### Skulls and Shadows

+APL 6-8

 ### Sins of the Deep
-Deep underground lake covering up an ancient burial tomb of fallen warriors.
+Deep underground lake covering up an ancient burial tomb of fallen warriors, which has been opened recently by forces unknown APL 6-8

 ## On the Nyr Dyv

 ### Galleons Galore
 The winds of fortune are blowing in the City of Sails.
-The Church of Zilchus has called a grand feast to celebrate a massively profitable trade agreement.
+The Church of Zilchus has called a grand feast to celebrate a recent trade agreement with .
 The party is asked to help escort the foreign dignitary during her stay in Dyvers
 APL 2-6

 ### Red Flags